accuguide/accuguide/README.md

 1. `git clone https://github.com/accessfinder/accessfinder.git`
 2. `npm install`
 3. `cp .env.example .env`
 4. Register a free Google Maps API key in Google Cloud (create a project for the key if you don't have one yet).
-Please ensure to limit quotas to ensure you stay within free limits.
+Please ensure to limit quotas to ensure you stay within free limits (e.g. 10 requests/minute, 100 requests/day).
 Put this key into the `.env` file created in the last step.
 5. In your Google Cloud project, setup the OAuth consent screen and client.
 For Authorized Javascript origins, put `http://localhost:3000`, and for Authorized redirect URIs put `http://localhost:3000/login/google/callback`.
 On the client page, you will find the Client ID and Client secret.
 Add both these values to your `.env` file.

 ### Running The Code